duyubo/duyubo.github.io/index.md

 ## About Me

-I am Yubo Du, a Ph.D. graduate student researcher at University of Pittsburgh.
-I joined Dr. Jun Yang's lab since Jan 2023.
+I am Yubo Du, a Ph.D. graduate student researcher at the University of Pittsburgh.
+I joined Dr. Jun Yang's lab in Jan 2023.
 My interests lie in  memory safety, with a focus on improving the performance and memory efficiency of use-after-free (UAF) and out-of-bounds (OOB) detection/prevention in C/C++ programs.
 My research combines compiler instrumentation, runtime systems, and memory allocator design to make strong security guarantees practical for real-world software.
+I am currently seeking research or systems internships where I can apply and extend these techniques in practical settings.

 ## Education